mbabynames search ✿

 Ragnar Christopher

-"noble and strong" (Ragnar) meets "bearer of Christ" (Christopher).
+"warrior of the gods" (Ragnar) meets "bearer of Christ" (Christopher).
 The combination reads as complete.
 Neither name overshadows the other.
 The longer Christopher (3 syllables) builds on the shorter Ragnar, giving the name forward momentum.

 Ragnar Anthony